 Sonia is rooted in her cultural identity, standing firmly behind the uplifting of the Black community and the restoration of Okinawan sovereignty of indigenous land.
 Sonia’s skills include a range of communication such as public speaking, statistical analysis, administrative operations and development, and facilitation.
 Sonia is also an illustrator and traditional Japanese calligraphist.

 Kirtrina M. Baxter, M.A. is a dedicated mother, drummer, food justice activist, and community organizer.
 As an Agro-Africanist, she has a passion for preserving & creating cultural traditions through nutrition through nutrition, growing food, seed keeping, and advocacy.
 Kirtrina is currently the community organizer for the Garden Justice League Initiative – a program of the Public Interest Law Center of Philadelphia.
 She works with gardeners around the city, assisting them with gaining access to land and other resources.
 In this capacity, she also organizes Soil Generation, a diverse body of urban ag advocates & food justice activists who help inform policy and provide community education and support to gardeners in the city.

 Though certified in permaculture, Kirtrina identifies with agroecology as a more politically informed way to practice her land work.
 As well as being Farm Manager for Urban Creators, Kirtrina has also volunteered to help create and maintain various community gardens in Upstate NY.
 Kirtrina co-founded the Ithaca Youth Farm Project, the Congo Square Market, and the first Annual Food Justice Summit in Ithaca.
 In 2008, she received her M.A. from Union Institute and University in Cultural Studies.

 Stanley is a Philadelphia native passionate about social change through community development, food justice, and environmental justice.
-Along with his work as an Urban Creator, Stanley is also an Assistant Crew Leader with AmeriCorps, playing a critical role in his team’s professional development and completion of stewardship projects with the Philadelphia Department of Parks & Recreation.
+Along with his work as an Urban Creator, Stanley was also an Assistant Crew Leader with AmeriCorps, playing a critical role in his team’s professional development and completion of stewardship projects with the Philadelphia Department of Parks & Recreation.

 Stanley’s skills and certifications include environmental literacy, farm management, residential carpentry, leadership building, conflict resolution, and group discussion facilitation.
 His future plans are to continue to create healing spaces in uncommon places for all people.